ChrisColesnicov/portfolio/README.md

 ## Description
 This is a personal portfolio built using Next.js and Tailwind CSS.
 It features a clean, responsive design that highlights my web development projects, skills, and experience.
 You can view my work, contact me, and get in touch through email directly from the site.
+Check the deployment section on the side of this repo to have a look at the final result ! (thanks Vercel !)

 ## Features
 - Responsive design